Evaluating the galaxy formation histories predicted by a neural network in pure dark matter simulations: Galaxy Predictions

 For the TNG-Dark data in this mass/gradient range, the Fourier Transforms resemble the TNG-Hydro predictions, suggesting that the same stochastic data as in \citetalias{Behera} may appear in TNG-Dark, yet as discussed below, the modifications in TNG-Dark are also subject to certain resolution effects.

 Numerically integrating the \ac{sfh}s of each simulation result in self-consistent and accurate \ac{shmr}s, shown in \cref{fig:shmr}.
 Between predictions in the TNG-Hydro and TNG-Dark simulations, there is little noticeable difference between the relations, other than slightly reduced scatter in the dark predictions.
-For Uchuu, the difference in stellar and halo mass distributions is apparent, and this is most profoundly so at low masses.
-From intermediate to high masses, there is a slight underprediction of mass and scatter, but the Uchuu \ac{shmr} remains very well matched to the predictions in TNG-Hydro and TNG-Dark.
+In \cref{sec:KS1}, we show that the halo mass-binned stellar masses and scatters differ on average by around 0.01-0.02 dex following modification.
+For Uchuu, the difference in stellar and halo mass distributions is apparent, and this is most profoundly so at low masses, with satellite KS statistic values of $\sim 0.4$ even after modification.
+From intermediate to high masses, there is a slight underprediction of mass (0.05-0.15 dex) and an offset in scatter (0.03-0.05 dex), but the Uchuu \ac{shmr} remains very well matched to the predictions in TNG-Hydro and TNG-Dark, indicated by KS statistics in the approximate range of 0.1-0.2.

 In both the central and satellite \ac{shmr}s, particularly at intermediate masses, the stochastic modification makes subtle improvements to the average height of the relation, as well as marginally increasing the scatter.
+We show a closer fit to the target distributions of stellar mass following modification in \cref{sec:KS1}, where the KS statistics for halo mass bins above $10^{12} M_\odot$ are reduced by a median of $\sim 37.7\%$.
 The fluctuations added by the modification add a component of stellar mass which may be attributed to events such as galactic winds or minor mergers; while the cycling of gas through the CGM acts on sub-Gyr timescales for high-mass galaxies in dense environments \citep{Oppenheimer}, stellar feedback is more likely to disrupt the shallow potentials of low mass galaxies and contribute to greater mass loss on short timescales \citep{ElBadry, AA}.
 Despite the variety of processes acting on different timescales in different mass regimes, the fluctuations implemented by the modification are rarer for the most massive galaxies, and smaller relative to the total mass, making little change to the modified stellar mass.

 At low masses, we see that the distribution of stellar masses in Uchuu is significantly biased towards low masses, owing to the compromised star formation rates.
 Low mass satellite haloes have already been discarded by our cuts, resulting in a clearly distinct halo mass distribution, yet there are still a large number of objects below $\sim 2 \times 10^{11} M_\odot$ with severely miscalculated stellar mass.
 Satellite objects within this mass range clearly cannot be trusted.